febus982/bootstrap-python-fastapi/README.md

 * The book domain is isolated behind an interface class, enforcing the [Interface Segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) and the [Inversion of Control principle](https://en.wikipedia.org/wiki/Inversion_of_control)
 * The same principles are used for the BookRepository class
+* The application framework is decoupled from the domain logic (we can potentially add a new application and reuse the same domain logic to provide e.g. a GRPC interface)
+* The storage layer is decoupled from the domain logic

 In this way our components are loosely coupled and the application logic (the domains package) is completely independent of from the chosen framework